50 Things Everyone Should Do Before They’re 50

 Visit a national park

 Hike?
 Bike?
 Camp?
 Bird (or people) watch?
 There are 84 million acres of gorgeous, pristine national parkland in the United States just waiting to be explored.
 There are national parks in every state and they’re open to the public for free or for a small fee.
 Or you can buy a National Parks Annual Pass for $80 at any national park to get into as many parks as you can visit.
-These awe-inspiring photos of America’s national parks will whet your appetite for adventure.

 Take a class

 Never.
 Stop.
 Learning.
 The beautiful thing about being a card-carrying grown-up is you can now take any class you like (and you don’t have to take anything you don’t like).
 Sign up at a community college to further your education or work goals.
 Or just sign up for tap-dancing at the community center.
+Here are 17 myths you shouldn’t believe about fitness after 50.

 Be an election judge